IntroQG/site/source/lessons/L4/exercise-4.rst

 You can also take a look at the open course copy of `Exercise 4 in the course GitHub repository <https://github.com/IntroQG-2018/Exercise-4>`__ (does not require logging in).
 Note that you should not try to make changes to this copy of the exercise, but rather only to the copy available via GitHub Classroom.

+.. admonition:: Start your assignment

+    You can start working on your copy of Exercise 4.1 by `accepting the GitHub Classroom assignment <https://classroom.github.com/a/3dMNDiZq>`__.

+    **Exercise 4.1 is due by the start of lecture in week 5**.

+You can also take a look at the open course copy of `Exercise 4.1 in the course GitHub repository <https://github.com/IntroQG-2018/Exercise-4.1>`__ (does not require logging in).
+Note that you should not try to make changes to this copy of the exercise, but rather only to the copy available via GitHub Classroom.

 Hints for Exercise 4
 --------------------